-You’ve send a few tweets over the last few days – hopefully you’ve found plenty in your everyday routine as an academic which would be of interest to others, whether they are your Anglia Ruskin colleagues, peers in your field, other professions within or beyond Higher Education, such as policy, journalism, or publishing, or to the general public.
+You’ve send a few tweets over the last five days – hopefully you’ve found plenty in your everyday routine as an academic which would be of interest to others, whether they are your Anglia Ruskin colleagues, peers in your field, other professions within or beyond Higher Education, such as policy, journalism, or publishing, or to the general public.

 But it really would be hard work to generate all the material yourself to feed your followers with regular, interesting tweets!
 Fortunately, you don’t have to – you can retweet the tweets of others.
 It’s sort of like forwarding an email, but to everyone who’s following you.
 They see the content of the original tweet, who it came from originally, and perhaps also a contextualising comment from you.
 By doing this, you’re performing a valuable service: